sad912/reading-notes/Vue3 Guide.md

 * Now when you run `this.fullName = 'Jone Doe'`, the setter will be invoked and `this.firstName` and `this.lastName` will be updated accrodingly.

 ### Best Practices
-* Getters should be side-effet free.
+* Getters should be side-effect free.
 It should only perform pure computation instead of such as some async requests and DOM mutation.
 * It does not make sense to mutate a computed value.

 ## Class and Style Bindings